patricka3125/ECS153FinalProject/README.md

 1. Check **user** against **users table**.
     In `checkAccess()`, we check if the user exists and if the user is an admin.
 If the user doesn't exist they are a guest.
 2. Check **ownership/membership** against **resource**.
-    In `checkAccess()`, we call `checkOwnership()` which compares the user to the resource owner in the database, determines if the user can modify the resource.
+    In `checkAccess()`, we call `checkOwnership()` which compares the user to the resource owner in the database and determines if the user can modify the resource.
 3. Check **operation** against **role**.
     In `checkAccess()`, if `checkOwnership()` is successful, we call `hasAccess()` to determine which operations the role can perform and which resources the role can view.
 4. Error handling, input validation and granting access.